HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/conditional-compilation.md

 Conditional compilation is a tool commonly used to alter the flow of the compilation process.
 It relies on the use of compiler flags (also known as _defines_), which are configurable values that exist only during compilation.

 Compiler flags are set with `-D key` or `-D key=value` from the command-line or build file.
-The values of Float, Int, and String constants are used directly when evaluating conditionals.
+The values of `Float`, `Int`, and `String` constants are used directly when evaluating conditionals.

 Note that those conditional compilation branches that the compiler doesn't enter are discarded while parsing the source file.

+To get a list of supported Haxe compiler flags, use `haxe --help-defines`.

 ## Implementation
 ```haxe